smapiot/piral/src/converters/piral-blazor/README.md

   // ...
 });
 ```

-This will automatically download and include the necessary binary files for providing Blazor WASM support.
-The binary files will be taken from the `Piral.Blazor.Core` NuGet package.

-By default, the latest version of the `Piral.Blazor.Core` NuGet package is downloaded.
-To change this set the `PIRAL_BLAZOR_VERSION` environment variable to the desired version.

-Alternatively, you can also use a local version of the `Piral.Blazor.Core` NuGet package.
-For this, set the `PIRAL_BLAZOR_LOCAL_NUPKG` environment variable to the (absolute) path of the NuGet package.
+`piral-blazor` will use `blazor` under the hood to access the Blazor libraries.

+It should be noted that to maximize compatibility, the version of the `blazor` package should be identical to the version of Blazor you want to use. (e.g. use `blazor@3.2.1` for Blazor v3.2.1).

 :::